 Title of the Manuscript

-The main heading of the manuscript should be suitable for the content and it should consist of 12 words at the most.
-The title of the manuscript should be written in bold (first letters in capital letters) and in the center of the page.
-English title should be written in Turkish manuscripts.
+The title of the manuscript should be suitable for the content, and it should consist of 12 words at the most.
+The title of the manuscript should be written in bold (first letters in capital letters) and the center of the page.
+English titles should be written in Turkish manuscripts.

-Manuscript should include an abstract in Turkish and in English at the beginning of the article in Turkish manuscripts.
-The abstracts should concisely present the aim or the purpose of the study, the methodology, the results, and the conclusion remarks.
-The length of the each abstract should be minimum 150 words and maximum 180 words.
-References are not cited within the structured English or Turkish abstracts and the abstracts must not contain abbreviations.
-Five (5) keywords that are important and relevant to your manuscript should be written both in English and in Turkish.
+The manuscript should include an abstract in Turkish and English at the beginning of the article in Turkish manuscripts.
+The abstracts should concisely present the aim of the study, the methodology, the results, and the concluding remarks.
+The length of each abstract should be a minimum of 150 words and a maximum of 180 words.
+References are not cited within the English or Turkish abstracts, and the abstracts must not contain abbreviations.
+Five (5) important and relevant keywords to the manuscript should be written in English and Turkish.

-The manuscript should also contain at least two classification codes according to the Classification System for Journal Articles as used by the Journal of Economic Literature (JEL), in addition to the keywords.
+The manuscript should also contain at least two classification codes according to the Classification System for Journal Articles used by the Journal of Economic Literature (JEL).

 Main Text and Section Headings

-The main text should be in Microsoft Sans Serif with 11 pt.
+The main text should be in Microsoft Calibri with 11 pt.
 The whole main text should be justified.
 Paragraph spacing before and after a single paragraph (6 nk) should be given.
 The first line of the paragraph is to be shifted by 1 cm from the left margin.
 Headings and sub-headings of the manuscript should be numbered as 1., 1.1., 1.1.1. in hierarchical numbers.
-The headings should be partitioned not more than 3 levels.
-The sub-heading after level 3 should be written italic and bold.
-The headings should be numbered beginning from the Introduction, without the exception of References.
-All heading should be written bold but only the first letters should be capital.
+The headings should be partitioned into not more than three levels.
+The sub-heading after level 3 should be written italics and bold.
+The headings should be numbered beginning from the Introduction, except References.
+All headings should be bold, but only the first letters should be capitalized.
 Before a heading (12 nk), and after a heading (6 nk) should be given.

 Tables and Figures

 Tables and figures should be numbered consecutively, as Table 1, Table 2, Figure 1, and Tables and figures should be placed where they are most appropriate in the text.
-The titles of the tables and figures should be placed at the heading of the table or figures, and references belonging to table or figure should be under them.
-The figures and tables with their names should be centred in the text.
-In the tables and figures, the font size may be 9 pt at least.
-Figures and tables should be separated from the text by one-line interval.
+The titles of the tables and figures should be placed at the top of the tables or figures, and references belonging to the tables or figures should be under them.
+The figures and tables with their names should be centered in the text.
+The font size in the tables and figures may be 9 pt at least.
+Figures and tables should be separated from the text by one-line intervals.
 Complex and long tables or data can be put at the end of the study as appendixes.

 Mathematical Notations and Equations

-Mathematical equations in the text should be centred.
-Equations should be numbered consecutively and equation numbers should appear in parentheses at the right margin.
-Between an equation and text there should be an interval of (6 nk).
+Mathematical equations in the text should be centered.
+Equations should be numbered consecutively, and equation numbers should appear in parentheses at the right margin.
+Between an equation and text, there should be an interval of (6 nk).

 Citations in the text should be made using the link method according to the APA (American Psychological Association) citation style.
-In-text citations, the author’s last name, date of the publication, the number of the quoted pages (if there is a specific quote from a source used) should be mentioned.
-If the name of the referred author is given within the text, then only the publication date should be written.
-If there are two authors the surnames of both should be given.
-When there are 3-5 authors in the cited source, surnames of all authors should be listed in text for the first citations.
-Afterwards, only the surname of the first author followed by “et al.” should be written.
-When there are six or more authors, only the surname of the first author followed by “et al.” should be written for the first and subsequent citations.
-If there are more than two authors the surname of the first author only should be given, followed by “et al”.
-When an author has published more than one cited document in the same year, these are distinguished by adding lower case letters (a,b,c, etc.) after the year and within the parentheses.
-For multiple references, the citations should be ordered chronologically and separated them with semicolons.
+In-text citations, the author’s last name, the publication date, and the number of quoted pages (direct quotation) should be mentioned.
+If the name of the referred author is given within the text (narrative citation), then only the publication date should be written in parentheses after the author’s last name.
+If the source has two authors, the last names of both should be given.
+In the narrative citation, “and” should be used between the two authors’ last names.
+In parenthetical citation (author’s last name in parentheses after the sentence), “&” should be used between two authors’ last names.
+When there are three or more authors in the cited source, only the first author’s last name followed by “et al.” should be written.
+When an author has published more than one cited study in the same year, the citations should be distinguished by adding lower case letters (a, b, c, etc.) after the year.
+The citations should be ordered alphabetically and separated with semicolons for multiple references.

 Approximately 40% of the trade between the EU and the US is between parent companies and foreign subsidiaries (Stewart, 1993).

-There are three strategic objectives of international transfer pricing (Hoshower & Mandel, 1986, p.
-53)
+There are three strategic objectives of international transfer pricing (Hoshower & Mandel, 1986: 53)

-Hoshower and Mandel (1986, p.
-53) stated that there were three strategic objectives of international transfer pricing.
+Hoshower and Mandel (1986: 53) stated that there were three strategic objectives of international transfer pricing.

 Capital Asset Pricing Model (CAPM) shows no statistically meaningful relationship between systematic risk (beta) and returns (Fama & French, 1996a, 1996b).

-There is a relationship between customer satisfaction and profitability (Anderson, Fornell, & Lehmann, 1994).
+There is a relationship between customer satisfaction and profitability (Anderson et al., 1994).
 Anderson et al. (1994) found that highly satisfied customers were willing to pay premium prices.

-Bilici, Mete, Soylu, Bekaroglu and Kavakci (1998) investigated the association between the level of burnout and demographic factors.
-Bilici et al. (1998) found that demographic characteristics such as age, gender, and marital status contributed to academic burnout.
+Bilici et al. (1998) investigated the association between the level of burnout and demographic factors.
+They found a relationship between demographic characteristics such as age, gender, and marital status and burnout.

 Footnotes and Endnotes

-Explanations in the main text should be given at the end of the article before references section, and they should be written in order.
+Explanations in the main text should be given at the end of the manuscript before the references section and written in order.